 Finally, you can apply for disability benefits in person at your local Social Security field office.
 You can locate your field office here.

 If you'd like help with your application, think about working with an experienced disability attorney.
 According to a survey of our readers, applicants who filed an initial application without expert help were denied 80% of the time.
-If you aren't sure whether you qualify for disability benefits, consider getting a free case evaluation from one of our legal professionals.

 Updated November 17, 2022